sfaulk7/BlockInvaders/README.md

 Use W or SPACE to shoot and Q or E to swap firing modes!

-Additionally, pressing ENTER will immediatly skip the current wave summoning the next one.
-Also pressing DELETE will damage the player!
+Additionally, pressing 7 in the main menu activates dev tools aloowing you to use skip wave and damage player with ENTER and DELETE respectively!

 Good Luck!